Director of Global Research, WRI Ross Center for Sustainable Cities

-Anjali is trained as an architect, urban planner, transportation policy analyst, and regional economist.
-She holds a Master’s degree in City Planning, a Master of Science degree in Transportation, and a Ph.D. in Urban and Regional Planning, all from the Massachusetts Institute of Technology in Cambridge, Massachusetts.
-She has a Bachelor’s degree in Architecture from the School of Planning and Architecture in New Delhi, India.
+Anjali holds a Master’s degree in City Planning, a Master of Science in Transportation, and Ph.D. in Urban and Regional Planning, all from the Massachusetts Institute of Technology.
+She has a Bachelor’s degree in Architecture from School of Planning and Architecture, New Delhi, India.
 She enjoys documentaries, cooking, travel, and spending active time outdoors with her family.